-We recommend CIBT Visas for processing the Brazilian visas.
-They do a superb job and the process is very secure and expeditious.
-Please visit their website for complete requirements and details – www.cibtvisas.com/rodgun or call (800) 929-2428.
+We recommend Travisa for processing the Brazilian visas.
+The process is very secure and expeditious.
+Please visit their website for complete requirements and details—www.travisa.com or call (877) 876-3266.
 You will fill out a “tourist card” while on the Miami/Manaus flight prior to landing in Brazil.
 Be sure TO KEEP your stamped copy of this tourist card after proceeding through customs—customs officials can hassle or even fine you if you do not have the receipt when exiting the country.

 We suggest you contact your doctor regarding inoculations recommended for travelers to the Amazon, or log on to the Centers for Disease Control (CDC) website at www.cdc.gov/travel.
 Doctors may suggest vaccinations for typhoid, tetanus, hepatitis and yellow fever.